nutrixpos/docs/getting_started.md

 WantedBy=multi-user.target
 ```
 ::: tip
-Make sure you change **/path/to/your/devops_repo** in the above file to the devops repo path on your machine
+Make sure you change **/path/to/your/pos_repo** in the above file to the pos repo path on your machine
 :::

 Enable and start the service